Destroy, Damage or in Any Way Interfere With Any Works of a Water Corporation

 - Was it in fact you who damaged the water pipe?

 Maximum penalty and court that deals with this charge

-The maximum penalty a Court can impose for this offence is a fine of 60 penalty units (around $9,600) or six months imprisonment.
+The maximum penalty a Court can impose for the offence of Destroy, Damage or in Any Way Interfere with Any Works of a Water Corporation (s288(1) of the Water Act 1989) is a fine of 60 penalty units (around $9,600) or six months imprisonment.

 Subsequent offending of this nature can attract a fine of 120 penalty units ($19,300) or 12 months imprisonment.

 If a person’s conduct continues to damage the property, they may be ordered to pay a fine of up to $805 for each day which the offence continues I addition to the penalties stated above.1 This is capped at $3,220.2

 These penalties reflect the seriousness of this offence.